 Zimbabwe's Flame Lily

+This striking lily is officially called the Gloriosa Superba and the local languages it is known as ‘Amakukhulume’ in Ndebele and ‘Kajongwe’ meaning cockerel in Shona.
 Beautiful in a vase, it is even more glamorous in its natural setting.
-It can climbs up to 8 feet using tendrils and the flower can reach 5 inches across.
+It can climb up to eight feet using tendrils and the flower can reach five inches across.
 The contrast of the bright red and yellow petals on rocky outcrops in semi-shaded areas, such as forests, makes it a target for poachers.

+The Flame Lily is a symbol of purity and beauty around the world, but in Zimbabwe it has been woven into the country’s history.
+It was the national flower of Rhodesia and remained so when the country gained independence in 1980 and became Zimbabwe.
 In 1947 when the current queen of Great Britain, Elizabeth visited Zimbabwe as a princess, she was given a diamond brooch in the shape of a Flame Lily by the people of then Rhodesia.

 Along with the rose, daisy, sunflower, lilac, tulip, orchid, carnation, daffodil and the violet, the lily is one of the most popular flowers in the world and Zimbabwe is working hard to save its national Flame Lily from extinction.

 Content copyright © 2019 by Dawn Denton.
 All rights reserved.

 This content was written by Dawn Denton.
 If you wish to use this content in any manner, you need written permission.
-Contact Dawn Denton for details.
+Contact BellaOnline Administration for details.